NOW TAKING APPLICATIONS FOR PRIVATE PILOT & COMMERCIAL PILOT (STARTS AUGUST 2025).

 How are commercial pilots different from airline pilots?

-Airline pilots fly scheduled passenger or cargo flights and must hold an Airline Transport Pilot (ATP) rating, the highest FAA pilot rating.
-However, all pilots must first start by earning their private pilot license, getting an instrument rating (to fly in the clouds and low visibility), and then obtain a commercial pilot certificate before they can apply for an ATP rating.
-There is also a minimum of 1,500 hours of flight experience required to hold an ATP, so commercial pilots most often choose to become flight instructors and then work at a school teaching new pilots while building their hours before taking the ATP exam.
+Airline pilots fly scheduled passenger or cargo flights and must hold an Airline Transport Pilot (ATP) license, the highest FAA qualification.
+However, all pilots must first start their professional aviation careers by earning their private pilot licenses.
+Next, they earn instrument ratings to fly in the clouds and low visibility, and then they obtain a commercial pilot license before they can apply for an ATP license.
+There is a minimum of 1,500 hours of flight experience required to hold an ATP license, so commercial pilots most often choose to become flight instructors and work at a school teaching new pilots while building their hours before taking the ATP licensing exam.
+The ATP exam is normally conducted by an airline in combination with a jet-specific type rating after hiring.

 Why choose this program over a 2-year or 4-year degree?